 - 1. The respondent will be informed via email of the alleged violation within two (2) weekdays of the GEO verifying that the petition is completed.
-They will be provided with: - Date-and-time and place of the virtual hearing-on Zoom.
-Such hearing will take place not less than 2412-hours from the date of the Notice of Hearing. - b) A scanned-copy of the form with the exception that personal information of the complainant shall be redacted. - c) Notice that they may bring student witnesses and any relevant evidence to the hearing. - d) Notice that such a hearing is an educational process and is to be conducted in a non-adversarial manner. - e) Notice that, if they cannot attend the hearing, they may send a student designee provided that person's name is furnished in writing via email to the GEO, not less than \$\frac{12}{2}6\$-hours prior to the hearing. - Notice that, if they miss the hearing or are tardy by 15-minutes, the hearing will proceed without the respondent and the Judiciary will make a decision.
+They will be provided with: - a) Date, time and place of the hearing.
+Such hearing will take place not less than 12-hours from the date of the Notice of Hearing. - b) A copy of the form with the exception that personal information of the complainant shall be redacted. - c) Notice that they may bring student witnesses and any relevant evidence to the hearing. - d) Notice that such a hearing is an educational process and is to be conducted in a non-adversarial manner. - e) Notice that, if they cannot attend the hearing, they may send a student designee provided that person's name is furnished in writing via email to the GEO, not less than 6-hours prior to the hearing. - f) Notice that, if they miss the hearing or are tardy by 15-minutes, the hearing will proceed without the respondent and the Judiciary will make a decision. - 2.
+The complainant will be informed via email of the upcoming hearing.
+They will be provided with: - a) Date, time of the hearing.
+Such hearing will take place not less than 12-hours from the date of the Notice of Hearing. - b) A copy of the form with the exception that personal information of the complainant shall be redacted. - c) Notice that they may bring student witnesses and any relevant evidence to the hearing. - d) Notice that such a hearing is an educational process and is to be conducted in a non-adversarial manner.